13 Twisted Movies Like Shutter Island You Must Watch

-This thriller follows Leonard, an amnesic man who has made it a mission of his life to get revenge for the brutal rape and murder of his wife.
-The only issue is, he suffers from shot-term memory loss which renders him unfit for taking on a task like this.
+Memento follows Leonard, an amnesiac man who has made it a mission of his life to get revenge for the brutal rape and murder of his wife.
+The only issue is, he suffers from short-term memory loss which renders him unfit for taking on a task like this.
 Will Leonard find the killer?

 The unexpected twist at the end makes everything clear.
 I am not going to spoil it for you, though.
 Nearly everyone has watched it.
 If you haven’t, you should, too.

 The Prestige is one of the best works of director Christopher Nolan (who also directed Memento and Inception).
 The plot revolves around two rival magicians whose friendly competition devolves into a fierce battle.
 They sabotage each other’s performances on stage and when one of them finally manages to perform the ultimate illusion, the other delves deep to disclose the secret behind it, with unforeseen repercussions.
 Their intense rivalry turns them into murderers, jeopardizing the lives of everyone around them.

 The movie begins like a camera out of focus and the plot line flips forward and backward in time, making everything more puzzling.
 It all seems so random until the last few minutes when everything finally starts falling into place.
 The Prestige will agitate you, but you will love it.